The Symbolic and cancellation-free formulae for Schur elements: Preliminaries

+Ariki, Mathas and Rui~\cite[Theorem 6.11]{AMR} have shown that $\sh(Q)$ is semisimple if and only if $P_\sh(Q)\!\neq\!0$.
+This criterion will be recovered form our results later (see Theorem~\ref{ssimple}).

-Assume that $R$ is a field and that $Q$ is separated.
-Then $\{S^{\bgl}\mid\bgl \in \mpn\}$ is a complete set of pairwise non-isomorphic irreducible $\sh(Q)$-modules and let $\chi^{\bgl}$ be the character of $S^{\bgl}$.
-Following Geck's results on symmetrizing form (see \cite[Theorem 7.2.6]{Geck}), we obtain the following definition for the Schur elements of $\sh(Q)$ associated to the irreducible representations of $\sh(Q)$.
+From now on we assume that $\sh(Q)$ is semisimple.
+Then $\{S^{\bgl}\mid\bgl \in \mpn\}$ is a complete set of pairwise non-isomorphic irreducible $\sh(Q)$-modules and we let $\chi^{\bgl}$ be the character of $S^{\bgl}$.
+Following Geck's results on symmetrizing forms (see \cite[Theorem 7.2.6]{Geck}), we obtain the following definition for the Schur elements of $\sh(Q)$ associated to the irreducible representations of $\sh(Q)$. \end{point}

-\begin{definition} Assume that $R$ is a field and that $Q$ is separated.
+\begin{definition} Assume that $\sh(Q)$ is semisimple.
 The {\it Schur elements} of $\sh(Q)$ are the elements $s_{\bgl}(Q)\in R$ such that

 \end{definition}